openmpf/openmpf.github.io/docs/docs/Distribution-And-Licensing.md

 ### ffmpeg-devel Integration ###
 The software in the Workflow Manager image, and most C++ component images, is dynamically linked with a version of OpenCV that is in turn linked with a version of ffmpeg-devel built with "`--enable-gpl --enable-nonfree --enable-libx264 --enable-libx265`".
 Distribution of software that includes the latter two encoders must be released under GPLv2 and cannot be used commercially without obtaining the appropriate licenses from [x264 LLC / CoreCodec](https://x264.org/) or [MulticoreWare](https://x265.org/).
 See [here](http://x265.org/x265-licensing-faq/) for more information.

-Note that OpenMPF does not use the x264 and x265 encoders in any way.
-We choose to build with a  yum version of ffmpeg-devel out of convenience.
+Note that the OpenMPF core is built with, but does not require, the x264 or x265 encoders.
+In some cases, such as when generating video markup, users have the option to use x264, or an alternative encoder such as vp9 or mjpeg.

 Usage Royalties